-There is high degree of uncertainty about future levels of funding for local government.
-However the council has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the council might be impaired as a result of a need to close facilities and reduce levels of service provision.

-- Under IFRIC4, the council is required to determine whether any contractual arrangements have the substance of a lease.
-Officers have obtained and considered information provided by the council's service departments relating to contractual arrangements that exist.
-In all cases, it has been judged that these arrangements do not constitute any form of lease. - As the accounting treatment and disclosures for operating and finance leases are significantly different, the Council has made judgements on whether its lease arrangements for land and buildings are operating leases or finance leases under the criteria of IAS17.
+- There is high degree of uncertainty about future levels of funding for local government.
+However the council has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the council might be impaired as a result of a need to close facilities and reduce levels of service provision. - As the accounting treatment and disclosures for operating and finance leases are significantly different, the Council has made judgements on whether its lease arrangements for land and buildings are operating leases or finance leases under the criteria of IAS17.
 These judgements are made in accordance with the council's accounting policy on leases, and are based on a series of tests designed to assess whether the risks and rewards of ownership have been transferred from the lessor to the lessee. - Judgements made by the firm of consulting actuaries engaged to provide the council with expert advice about the assumptions to be applied and the disclosure requirements required under IAS19 (See Pensions Liability in Note 4).
 Changes in these assumptions can have a significant effect on the value of the council's net pension liability at the year end.